burntandfried/CSE185/benchmarking/README.md

-## Benchmarking mybwa to exisitng bwa
+## Benchmarking mybwa to Exisitng BWA index and BWA mem

 ## Timing
 To get the timing for mybwa: